sujit79/storage_totp_authenticator/README.md

 Integrate a backend with TOTP for Storage, based on HTTPS, TOTP's need to be generated.

 # Usage
-It is Python Logic, can be Parameterized, need to import the python class.
+It is Python Logic, can be Parameterized, need to import the python class or invoke the main function.